Aledhole/NumbersToWords/README.md

 ## How to use

-Enter numerical value into search bar
+Enter numerical value into search bar, returns value in words